Learning Over Dirty Data with Minimal Repairs: Proofs

 \subsection{Proof for Theorem \ref{theorem:SVMonlycheckedgerepairs}}

-Necessity is trivial based on Theorem \ref{theorem:SVMminImputeEquivalence}: if an incomplete example is a support vector in an edge repair, the incomplete example is part of the minimal imputation set.
+Necessity is trivial based on Lemma 2: if an incomplete sample is a support vector in an edge repair, the incomplete sample is part of the minimal repair set.
 Then we prove sufficiency by contradiction.
-Assume that there is an incomplete example $\mathbf{x}_i$ part of the minimal imputation set $X_{min}$ while it is not a support vector in any edge repair $\mathbf{x}^e \in \mathbf{X}^E$.
-Training an SVM can be interpreted as finding the minimal distance between two reduced convex hulls \cite{bennett2000duality}, and if an example is within the reduced convex hull (not at the boundary), the example is not a support vector.
+Assume that there is an incomplete sample $\mathbf{x}_i$ part of the minimal repair set $X_{min}$ while it is not a support vector in any edge repair $\mathbf{x}^e \in \mathbf{X}^E$.
+Training an SVM can be interpreted as finding the minimal distance between two reduced convex hulls \cite{bennett2000duality}, and if an sample is within the reduced convex hull (not at the boundary), the sample is not a support vector.
 Because $\mathbf{x}_i$ is not a support vector for any edge repair from the assumption, it is not a support vector for any repair to $\mathbf{X}$.
 This is because, in the process of changing a value for a missing value ($x_{pq}$) from one edge repair ($x_{pq}^{min}$) to another ($x_{pq}^{max}$) monotonically increase or decrease the coverage of the reduced convex hull.
-With that being said, if an incomplete example $\mathbf{x}_i$ is not a support vector for any edge repair (i.e., within the reduced convex hull), the incomplete example is within the reduced convex hull (i.e., not a support vector) with respect to any repair.
-This contradicts to the original assumption that $\mathbf{x}_i$ is part of the minimal imputation set.
+With that being said, if an incomplete sample $\mathbf{x}_i$ is not a support vector for any edge repair (i.e., within the reduced convex hull), the incomplete sample is within the reduced convex hull (i.e., not a support vector) with respect to any repair.
+This contradicts to the original assumption that $\mathbf{x}_i$ is part of the minimal repair set.